-What Buyer Should Know DISCUSSING the information the buyer of time desires regarding broadcasting, Z. L. Potter, heat of the Chicago office of Erwing Wasey & Co., cited five points The potential audience, that is, th number of radio sets in the broad casting range; the audience of the various stations in a given area the listeners at various hours 0 the listeners at various hours of the day; the audience commande by different types of programs and the size of audience his own program commands.
-On these last two points the Crossley rating and Clark-Cooper studies givesome information, but there is still no way of obtaining a continuous record accurately reflecting audience reaction to program. ing audience reaction to program changes, he stated.

-Mr. Benson said it is more important to know how to appeal t an audience successfully than t an audience successfully than t know its exact size, but he as mitted the need of a standardize yard-stick with which to measuradio values.
-This need was emphasized by H. P. Roberts, advertising manager of the Pepsoden Co.
-Until radio has a standar as definite as the ABC he said and one as agreeable to advertisers, agencies and stations, it wi ers, agencies and stations, it wi be seriously handicapped.
-It i extremely hard to get definite ir formation regarding station cover age, he added, and there is usuall a wide discrepancy between the station's own coverage map and the chain's map for that station.
+What Buyer Should Know DISCUSSING the information the buyer of time desires regarding broadcasting, Z. L. Potter, hear of the Chicago office of Erwin Wasey & Co., cited five points The potential audience, that is, th number of radio sets in the broad casting range; the audience of th various stations in a given area the listeners at various hours o the listeners at various hours o the day; the audience commande by different types of programs and the size of audience his own program commands.
+On these las two points the Crossley rating and Clark-Cooper studies giv some information, but there i still no way of obtaining a con tinuous record accurately reflect ing audience reaction to program ing audience reaction to program changes, he stated.
+Mr. Benson said it is more im portant to know how to appeal t an audience successfully than t an audience successfully than t know its exact size, but he ac mitted the need of a standardize yard-stick with which to measur radio values.
+This need was em phasized by H. P. Roberts, adven tising manager of the Pepsoden Co.
+Until radio has a standar as definite as the ABC he saic and one as agreeable to advertis ers. agencies and stations. it wi ers, agencies and stations, it wi be seriously handicapped.
+It i It i extremely hard to get definite ir formation regarding station cover age, he added, and there is usuall a wide discrepancy between the station's own coverage map an the chain's map for that station The advertiser wants to fit sta tions to his sales needs, Mr. Rot erts declared, and it is disconcert ing to spend 20% of his appre priation in a territory that produced only 10% of sales because c lack of authentic information.